Mic92/nixpkgs-review/README.md

 Review pull-requests on https://github.com/NixOS/nixpkgs. nixpkgs-review automatically builds packages changed in the pull requests.

-NOTE: this project used to be called `nix-review`

 ## Features

 - [ofborg](https://github.com/NixOS/ofborg) support: reuses evaluation output of